nirmalkotal/math-research/README.md

   Preprint: [ArXiv:2401.00783](https://arxiv.org/abs/2401.00783)

-  - **On the v-number Gorenstein ideals and Frobenius powers** To appear in the Bulletin of the Malaysian Mathematical Sciences Society With K. Saha.
+  - **On the v-number Gorenstein ideals and Frobenius powers** Bulletin of the Malaysian Mathematical Sciences Society, Vol.:47, No.:167, 2024.
+  With K. Saha.
   Preprint: [ArXiv:2311.04136](https://arxiv.org/abs/2311.04136)